SpongePowered/SpongeDocs/source/plugin/event/causes.rst

 simulating in the context (as the simulated player is not directly responsible for the event being fired.)

 **Creating a custom Cause with the CauseStackManager**

+In this example, the variables would be populated, the cause would contain the ``playerToSimulate`` as the root cause, the ``sourceRunningSudo`` as the second object in the cause and the :javadoc:`GameProfile` as the :javadoc:`EventContextKeys#SIMULATED_PLAYER` context, in addition to anything already in the ``CauseStackManager``.
+Your event code would be at the bottom of the method.

 .. code-block:: java